 For much of his career, Professor Mehmet Ulubasoglu’s research has been focused on getting the attention of policymakers.

-Working in the Department of Economics within the Deakin Business School, Prof Ulubasoglu’s work has been published in a range of international journals, attracted citations across diverse fields – and importantly – plays a significant role in impacting policy.
+As a Professor in the Department of Economics within the Deakin Business School, Professor Ulubasoglu’s work been published in a range of international journals, attracted citations across diverse fields – and importantly – plays a significant role in impacting policy.

-Currently, he’s working with the Australian Government’s Bushfire and Natural Hazards Cooperative Research Centre (BNHCRC), which is investigating the economic impact of natural disasters.
+Currently, he’s working with the Australian Government’s Bushfire and Natural Hazards Cooperative Research Centre (BNHCRC) which is investigating at the economic impact of natural disasters.

 ‘It’s a joint project with the University of Melbourne and we’re analysing the impact of natural disasters – such as bushfires, storms and floods – on economic activity.
 This covers 19 different sectors identified by the National Council of Australia and includes manufacturing, agriculture, health, finance, communications, education and public administration,’ he explains.